avdd/rsyncsync/README.md

 are detected locally and files copied to a separate local directory, and then backed up to the remote.

-Soon: support for encrypted remotes using encfs, and partial backups for high-frequency sync of file sub-sets.

 ## behaviour